 Recreational water quality monitoring has ended for the season.
 We will resume monitoring for harmful algal blooms and waterborne pathogens in summer 2023.
 HABs may be present in Utah water bodies year-round.
 If you are recreating, avoid areas of scum, know what to look for, and learn how to protect yourself and your family, including dogs.

 Please Note: This map provides current data on harmful algal blooms AND waterborne pathogens.
 DWQ does not monitor all the sites on the map for both types of contaminants.

-Harmful algal blooms occur when normally occurring cyanobacteria in the water multiply quickly to form visible colonies or blooms.
-These blooms sometimes produce potent cyanotoxins that pose serious health risks to humans and animals.
+Harmful algal blooms (HABs) develop when naturally occurring cyanobacteria in the water multiply very quickly to form green or blue-green water, scum, or mats.
+These blooms can produce potent cyanotoxins that pose serious health risks to humans, pets, and livestock.